Axiomatizing first-order consequences in independence logic: The Completeness Theorem

-Now we can easily derive $\Omega^{n}$ from $\Omega^h$.
-First we use repeatedly rules $\on$ E, $\ja$ E and the "elimination" part of rule \ref{rule5} in order to reach the last line of $\Omega^{h}$, namely (\ref{application8}), then from it we deduce (\ref{johdettu}) with one application of rule \ref{rule8}, and then for the reverse direction we use rules $\on$ I, $\ja$ I and the "introduction" part of rule \ref{rule5} to get the formula $\Omega^n$.
+For, we first use repeatedly rules $\on$ E, $\ja$ E and the "elimination" part of rule \ref{rule5} in order to reach \eqref{application8} from $\Omega_h$.
+Then having derived \eqref{johdettu}, we can do the reverse, that is, we use rules $\on$ I, $\ja$ I and the "introduction" part of rule \ref{rule5} to obtain $\Omega^n$.